Peony Growth Stages

 Leaf Opening

-As the stems and leaves continue to develop toward maturity, the petioles begin to lengthen, which causes the opening of curved leaflets and the emergence of the flower bud.
+As the stems and leaves mature, the petioles begin to lengthen, which causes the opening of curved leaflets and the emergence of the flower bud.
 This process occurs as the plant matures.

 Leaf Extension

-At this point, the leaves have already begun to expand outwardly, which is what causes them to droop and take on a flat shape.
-At this point, the flower bud also starts to appear on top of the upper leaves of the plant.
+At this point, the leaves have already begun to expand outward, which is what causes them to droop and take on a flat shape.
+At this point, the flower bud also starts to appear on top of the plant’s upper leaves.

 Bloom Bud Enlargement